-During the year ended 31 December 2021, the Group incurred a consolidated net loss of HK\$102,327,000 and had consolidated accumulated losses of HK\$1,144,010,000.
-As at 31 December 2021, the Group had net current liabilities of HK\$13,060,000.
+During the year ended 31 December 2022, the Group incurred a net loss of HK\$135,463,000.
+As at 31 December 2022, the Group had net current liabilities of HK\$57,407,000.

-In view of the net current liabilities position, the directors have given careful consideration to the future liquidity and performance of the Group and its available sources of finance in assessing whether the Group will have sufficient financial resources to continue as a going concern.
+In view of the net current liabilities position, the directors of the Company have given careful consideration to the future liquidity and performance of the Group and its available sources of finance in assessing whether the Group will have sufficient financial resources to continue as a going concern.
 In order to improve the Group's liquidity and cash flows to sustain the Group as a going concern, the Group implemented or is in the process of implementing the following measures: